Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/end-of-support/windows-10-support.md

 Devices running Microsoft 365 Apps on Windows 10 will receive feature updates until Version 2608 is released on the following dates:

-- August 2026 for the Current Channel (including all versions for individuals and families)
+- August 2026 for Current Channel (including all versions for individuals and families)
-- October 13, 2026 for the Monthly Enterprise Channel
+- October 13, 2026 for Monthly Enterprise Channel
-- January 12, 2027 for the Semi-Annual Enterprise Channel
+- January 12, 2027 for Semi-Annual Enterprise Channel

 Devices will remain on Version 2608, receiving only security updates until October 10, 2028.